 Consultations and Collaboration With Industry Stakeholders and Partners

 The ESSB is committed to engaging the explosives industry and security partners and including them in the decision-making process.
 The involvement of industry stakeholders and partners has been essential to enable ESSB to gain new perspectives and identify industry concerns in order to fulfill its mandate, develop new policies/regulations, and deliver programs and services to Canadians.
 Throughout the development of the Explosives Regulations, 2013, industry stakeholders and partners have been very supportive and have contributed time, effort, and ideas to making these Regulations better.

 On March 17, 2012, the proposed Explosives Regulations, 2012 were published in the Canada Gazette, Part I, for a 75-day consultation period.
 During that time, stakeholders were given a final opportunity to review and comment on the proposed changes before the final version was published in the Canada Gazette, Part II, on December 18, 2013.
-We invite you to review the list of comments/feedback from our stakeholders during this final review and the corresponding responses from the ESSB.

 In the past, stakeholders had to scan the entire set of Explosives Regulations to determine what requirements applied to their situation.
 The revised Explosives Regulations, 2013 package is sub-divided into 20 Parts for ease of reference.
 The organization of information into specific sections for stakeholders is one of the major improvements to the Regulations.